gvwilson/sensibleadventures/nardica/nardica.md

 Wales shook his head.
 "Its battery is built in.
+This is...
-This is---this is just in case."
+This is just in case."
 He reassembled the bottom of the toolbox and tossed the drone into the air.